gunnerVivek/BDM/Spark/Dbrcks/Spark-dbrcks.md

 <img src="D:\repositories\bigdata-masters\Spark\Dbrcks\asset\coalese vs repartition.PNG" style="zoom:80%;" />

-Which to use between Coalesce and Repartition?
+**Which to use between Coalesce and Repartition?**

 Coalesce cannot increase #partitions, this means if need is to increase #partitions then repartition is the obvious choice.
 However, Coalesce is a Narrow transformation, but is most probably not going to give a relatively balanced distribution.

 Generally we want to make **#partitions a multiple of #cores**.
 That way every core is being used and every core is being assigned a task.
 Example: Say we have 8 slots.
 In this case if we have 5 partitions than we are underutilizing the number of cores.
 But if we have 9 partitions then we will double the time taken for completing the task, because first 8 partitions will be executed parallelly than we will need to wait for completion of the 9th partition.

-There are some rough guidelines around the size of each partition, which is around 200MB.
+There are some rough guidelines around the size of each partition, which is around **200MB**.
 This is largely from experience and is based on efficiency and not so much on resource limitation.

-Whenever wide operations are used data is shuffled, and once data is huffled it has to re-partioned.
+Whenever wide operations are used **data is shuffled**, and once data is shuffled it has to re-partioned.
 To get default shuffle partitions use `spark.conf.get("spark.sql.shuffle.partitions")` and to set use `spark.conf.set("spark.sql.shuffle.partitions", "8")` .

 ## General Partitioning Guidelines